Qarik-Group/ultimate-guide-to-bosh/README.md

   cloud_properties: {}
 ```

+The `name` attribute is the reference label used by `persistent_disk_type` in deployment manifests.
+The `disk_size` is in megabytes.

 The default `cloud_properties` for each item in `disk_types` is the same as for the `persistent_disk` section above.
 The linked URLs to documentation describe the cloud infrastructure options.

+In our modified `zookeeper` deployment manifest above, our `persistent_disk_type: large` currently maps to a 50,000 MB disk with default `cloud_properties` for the cloud infrastructure.

+If the `name: large` attributes are subsequently modified in `bosh cloud-config` then our deployment will not be immediately affected.
+Our deployment will pick up the changes when we next run `bosh deploy`.

 ### Available Disk Types